-11 Amended vide DoE OM No. F.10/2/2019-PPD(Pt.) dated 17.02.2020.
+&lt;sup>20 Amended vide DoE OM No. F.10/2/2019-PPD(Pt.) dated 17.02.2020.

-12 Replace with "Rs.
-50,000 (Rupees Fifty thousand) only for common use goods and Rs.
-One lakh for scientific equipments and computers" in case of Scientific Ministries/ Departments which are Department of Science and Technology, Department of Biotechnology, Department of Scientific and Industrial Research, Department of Atomic Energy, Department of Space, Ministry of Earth Sciences, Defence Research and Development Organisation and Indian Council of Agricultural Research (ICAR); refer DoE OM No. F.20/42/2021-PPD dated 01.09.2021 and OM No. F.20/42/2021-PPD(Pt.) dated 24.09.2021.Note: These powers are to be used only when the required goods are not available on Government e-Marketplace (GeM) as stipulated in this Department OM No. 6/1/2018-PPD dated 19.01.2018.
+&lt;sup>21 Replace with purchase of goods upto the value of Rs.
+1,00,000/- (Rupees one lakh) only on each occasion in case of Scientific Ministries/ Departments/ Organization of Government of India which are Department of Science and Technology, Department of Bio-technology, Department of Scientific & Industrial Research, Department of Atomic Energy, Department of Space, Ministry of Earth Sciences, Defence Research and Development Organisation, Indian Council of Agricultural Research (ICAR), including its affiliated institutions and Universities, Department of Health Research (DHR), including Indian Council of Medical Research, Educational and Research Institutes conducting post-graduate/ doctoral level courses or research, under any Ministry/ Department, notified vide Department of Expenditure OM No. F.20/42/2021-PPD dated 20.05.2024.
+Note: These powers can be used for procurement of any item.
+Further, these powers are to be used only when the required goods are not available on Government e-Marketplace (GeM) as stipulated in this Department OM No.